Dubjay18/hg-two/Readme.md

 - **Read a Person by Name**: `GET /api/user_id`

-  - Fetch details of a person by ther Id.
+  - Fetch details of a person by their Id.

 - **Update a Person by Name**: `PUT /api/user_id`

-  - Modify details of an existing person by ther Id.
+  - Modify details of an existing person by their Id.
   - **Request Body Example**:

     ```json